AyoobMH/Data-Structures-and-Algorithms/Stack/Maximum Element in a Stack/README.md

-# Data-Structures
+# Stack-Maximum
-A repository that represents the applications of some data structures.
+A simple program to get the maximum element of a stack when performing add and pop operations.